 Place the meat with its skin side down first, then reduce the heat slightly to prevent the meat from browning too quickly.

 Step 5: Fry until golden brown for 10 to 15 minutes, depending on the thickness.
-Transfer on paper towels to drain excess oil.
+Transfer on paper towels or wire rack to drain excess oil.

 As an option, you can also freeze the preboiled meat, then fry it directly from the freezer at a later time.

-Step 6: Let them cool slightly, then slice them into bite-size pieces.
+Step 6: Let them cool slightly, then slice them into bite-sized pieces.

-Alternatively, you can serve it with a spiced vinegar dipping sauce, or even sweet chili sauce.
+Alternatively, you can serve it with a spiced vinegar dipping sauce with onions and chilies, or sweet chili sauce.

 Recipe FAQs